Seven of Cups

 The palace

 We all desire a home, and the palace represents this.
 But do we all really need a palace?
-Perhaps a successful family is all we really need, and a large spacious home is a outcome of this rather than an aim in itself.
+Perhaps a successful family is all we really require, and a large, spacious home is an outcome of this rather than an aim in itself.

 The head